huggingface/datasets/datasets/ami/README.md

 Individual samples of the AMI dataset contain very large audio files (between 10 and 60 minutes).
 The dataset should be chunked into more samples of shorter length for training.

-The following two mapping functions can be used to chunk the dataset into sampled of the desired length `max_duration`.
+The following two mapping functions can be used to chunk the dataset into its segments.

 ```python
 from datasets import load_dataset